MaartenVanSluijs/visual-analytics-dashboard/README.md

 ## File structure

-The raw data from the challenge, processed data directly read in by the visualizations, and files that did the pre-processing or filtered the data at runtime.
+data/MC1 containts the raw data from the challenge, processed data directly read in by the visualizations, and files that did the pre-processing or filtered the data at runtime.

 in src/notebooks files are found that were used for testing and analyzing the association rules generated.